Kudaes/rust_tips_and_tricks/README.md

 let a: *mut i32 = get_i32_mut();
 let b: *mut u64 = a as *mut u64;
 ```
-However, most of the time you will be dealing with WinAPI structs and types pointers.
+However, most of the time you will be dealing with WinAPI structs and pointers.
 In that case, you can use the function `std::mem::transmute()` or use once again the keyword `as`:
 ```rust
 // Example 1
 let a: *mut ComplexStruct = get_complexstruct_pointer();